CBSE Class 10 Mathematics Some Application of Trigonometry MCQs Set A

-CBSE Class 10 Mathematics Application of Trigonometry MCQs with answers available in Pdf for free download.
-The MCQ Questions for Class 10 Mathematics with answers have been prepared as per the latest syllabus, NCERT books and examination pattern suggested in Standard 10 by CBSE, NCERT and KVS.
-Multiple Choice Questions are an important part of exams for Grade 10 Mathematics and if practiced properly can help you to get higher marks.
-Refer to more Chapter-wise MCQs for NCERT Class 10 Mathematics and also download more latest study material for all subjects
+Practice CBSE Class 10 Mathematics Some Application of Trigonometry MCQs Set A provided below.
+The MCQ Questions for Class 10 Chapter 9 Some Applications of Trigonometry Mathematics with answers and follow the latest CBSE/ NCERT and KVS patterns.
+Refer to more Chapter-wise MCQs for CBSE Class 10 Mathematics and also download more latest study material for all subjects

-MCQ for Class 10 Mathematics Application of Trigonometry
+MCQ for Class 10 Mathematics Chapter 9 Some Applications of Trigonometry

 Question.
 The angle of elevation of the top of a tower from a point on the ground, which is 20m away from the foot of the tower is 600.
 Find the height of the tower.